-In 2002, she went on with her mission “Connect – The Next Generation” and got pregnant again.
+In 2002, she went on with her mission “Connect – The Next Generation” and was pregnant again.
 The twins were born in May 2003.
 As three little kids are a full-time job already, she had to cut short, and Connect was taken over by a committee.
 We do our best to continue making Connect a friendly, welcoming place.

 For several reasons, we decided to “go legal” and founded Connect – The English Speakers Cultural Club, Berlin e.V. in the fall of 2003.
-(See below)
+(See below.)

 Friendship / Membership

-To answer the most frequent question first: You don’t have to register and you don’t have to become a member.
+To answer the most frequent question first: you don’t have to register and you don’t have to become a member.
 ALL our events are open for everyone.